 Some people discover new music through Spotify or Apple Music, others through YouTube or SoundCloud, very few on the radio.
 I apparently discover new music through Emma Thompson.

-A few weeks ago, the Oscar-winning actress revealed that her ex-husband Kenneth Branagh’s affair served as the emotional inspiration behind her famous scene in Love, Actually when her character comes to terms with her own marital issues.
+The Oscar-winning actress recently revealed that her ex-husband Kenneth Branagh’s affair served as the emotional inspiration behind her famous scene in Love, Actually, when her character discovers that her husband (played by the late Alan Rickman) is having an affair.
 Having never seen the film before, I went to YouTube to find the clip, both to satisfy my tabloid curiosity and to witness an excellent Emma Thompson performance.

 The changes are stark, but deeply satisfying.
 Mitchell and her orchestra take their time, letting the melancholy of the lyrics settle in different ways from the original.
 Naiveté is still at the core of “Both Sides Now,” and the story she tells is the same.
 The meaning, however, is profoundly changed by her voice’s darker shades and tightened range.
 Mitchell sings with quiet resignation as she recalls missed opportunity and disappointment.
 When she stretches into her upper range, she briefly grasps at the passion of youth, before returning to a more mature reality.
 The arrangement, a sumptuous backdrop of strings and trumpets, echo her recollections beautifully.
 The genuine ache of Mitchell’s renewed tale of disillusionment, colored by the wisdom of decades of unfulfilling experience, is powerful and irresistible.